andf-mongodb/workflow/README.md

 ## rebasefork
 Updates your forked copy of MDB docs with the latest from upstream.

+## versioncheck
+Checks through a docs corpus for `versionchanged::` tags and lists those files that include such tags older than the user-provided version.
+Usage: `versioncheck v3.4`

 # Example workflow usage, using these tools:

 1. `workflow DOC-12345-fix-typo-in-example`